Mental Health Benefits Of Cycling

 Many studies over the years have made a positive connection between regular exercise and mental health especially physical activity outdoors.
-Doing regular exercise is proven to be a key part in combating depression, anxiety and even general stresses of daily life.
+The normal stresses of daily life along with depression and anxiety can all be combated with regular exercise.

-There are people who ride their bikes to get fit and some people ride their bikes because it makes them happy and they enjoy it.
+Some people ride their bikes to get fit and some people ride because it makes them happy and they enjoy it.
 Your mental health is as important to keep healthy as it is important to keep your physical body healthy.
 Science suggests mental health may even be a stronger predictor in life expectancy.

 Studies show that just half an hour each day of exercise helps improve peoples mood and well-being.
 People who have an active lifestyle reported feeling in a better mood and general well-being than people who did not.
 One of the easiest ways to implement 30 minutes of physical activity is biking to work.